trueos/trueos-docs/trueos-handbook/postinstall.rst

 The first time the boot completes, the post-installer configuration script will attempt to set the optimal display settings.
-A pop-up menu will either ask to accept the settings or indicate it could not find the optimal settings.
-Click :guilabel:`Yes` to accept the settings and
-|trueos| proceeds to the :ref:`Choose a Language` screen so the initial
-configuration can continue.
+A pop-up menu either asks to accept the settings or indicates the system could not find the optimal settings.
+Click :guilabel:`Yes` to accept the settings and |trueos| proceeds to the :ref:`Choose a Language` screen so the initial configuration can continue.

 If the optimal display settings could not be determined, or if :guilabel:`No` is selected in the :guilabel:`Confirm Resolution` screen,